wagjo/borneo/README.md

 ### Basic usage

-Require a borneo ns and wrap all borneo related stuff in a with-db! macro
+Require a borneo ns and wrap all borneo related stuff in a with-db! macro:

     (ns foo.example
       (:require [borneo.core :as neo]))